 Introducing ToDo, Sysdig’s solution to this major problem that guides users to take the actions that will have the highest impact.
-It does the work of aggregating resources with similar problems, prioritizing the most impactful actions, and guiding users to take meaningful remediations.
+Part of Sysdig’s Cloud Native Application Protection Platform, it does the work of aggregating resources with similar problems, prioritizing the most impactful actions, and guiding users to take meaningful remediations.
 This way, teams can easily know what to focus on first.

 Take just a few seconds to try out ToDo in our micro-demo right here:

 ToDo offers recommendations – a representation of a flow or action that is repeated across resources.
 Recommendations are shown as a prioritized list for each product area (such as identity, compliance, and other areas of risk).
 ToDo provides concise, actionable, and impactful recommendations, rather than a list of tickets that grows over time and that are addressed individually one at a time.

 ToDo implements the following strategies for the recommendations:

 Aggregation – What resources all have the same problem?

 In this example, ToDo has identified a failing compliance control that is failed by a large number of resources and impacts multiple requirements across several policies.
 You can see how many failing resources are distributed per cluster.
 You can start a remediation flow for all affected resources or resources belonging to a specific cluster.

 Impact – What is the most “bang for your buck” action you can take?